SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/agent/User_Agent/v1UserAgent_CreateDefaultUserFromUserTypeAndPersonId.md

 | SO-TimeZone | Specify the timezone code that you would like date/time responses converted to. |
 | SO-AppToken | The application token that identifies the partner app.
 Used when calling Online WebAPI from a server. |

 ## Request Body: request

 UserType, PersonId

 | Property Name | Type |  Description |
 |----------------|------|--------------|
 | UserType | string |  |
 | PersonId | int32 |  |

-## Response: object
+## Response:

-SuperOffice User, with login credentials and an associated person.

-Carrier object for User.
-Services for the User Carrier is available from the <see cref="T:SuperOffice.CRM.Services.IUserAgent">User Agent</see>.
+OK

 | Response | Description |
 |----------------|-------------|
 | 200 | OK |

-Response body: object
+Response body:

 | Property Name | Type |  Description |
 |----------------|------|--------------|